w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov.md

 :::

-It is worth noting that a user delegating their voting power does not imply that the delegate will have control over the funds of the delegating account: they can vote with a user's voting power: but they won't be able to transfer your balance, nominate a different set of validators or execute any call other than voting on the defined call/s by the user.
+It is worth noting that a user delegating their voting power does not imply that the delegate will have control over the funds of the delegating account.
+That account can vote with a user's voting power but won't be able to transfer balances, nominate a different set of validators, or execute any call other than voting on the defined call/s by the user.

-With the new delegation features, the goal is to ensure the required support for proposals to be enacted is reached while maintaining the anonymity of voters and keeping the overall design censorship-free.
+The goal of delegations is to ensure the required support for proposals to be enacted is reached while maintaining the anonymity of voters and keeping the overall design censorship-free.

 For a step-by-step outline of how to delegate voting power in Polkadot OpenGov, check out the [Delegating Voting Power](./learn-guides-polkadot-opengov.md#delegations) section on the